-The department will conduct a review of the Quality Principles Audit Report to assess how effectively the justification statements:
+The Department will conduct a review of the Quality Principles Audit Report to assess how effectively the justification statements:

-- address the QAF Evidence Requirements for each Practice Requirement audited - support the findings outlined including any Non-conformances and Opportunities for Improvement.
+- address the Evidence Requirements for each Practice Requirement audited - support the findings outlined including any Non-conformances and Opportunities for Improvement.

-Table 14: Timeframes for Quality Auditor Quality Principles Audit Reports reviewed by the department
+Table 14: Timeframes for Quality Auditor Quality Principles Audit Reports reviewed by the Department

-Timeframes for Quality Principles audit report review Requirement Within 10 business days of receipt The department will conduct a review of the Quality Principles Audit Report to assess how effectively the justification statements: address the Evidence Requirements for each Practice Requirement audited support the conformance ratings recorded note any Non-conformances and Opportunities for Improvement.
-During this process, the department may request further information in writing from the Provider or CAB to clarify any issues.
-The department will write to the Provider advising the certification has been awarded or requesting further information within 10 business days of receipt of the Quality Principles Audit Report.
-Note The department may reject Quality Principles Reports if the PRs are not appropriately addressed, and which could impact on the Provider's QAF Certification.
-Within an additional 10 business days from Request for Additional information request the Provider will be given 10 business days of receipt of the request to provide the additional information or documentation.
-The department will review the additional information and/or documentation and write to the Provider advising the certification has been awarded within 10 business days of receipt of the information or documentation.
-Note Where minor or major Non-conformances have been identified, the Provider will need to send the department a CAP for consideration.
+Timeframes for Quality Principles audit report review Requirement Within 10 business days of receipt The Department will conduct a review of the Quality Principles Audit Report to assess how effectively the justification statements: address the Evidence Requirements for each Practice Requirement audited support the conformance ratings recorded note any Non-conformances and Opportunities for Improvement.
+During this process, the Department may request further information in writing from the Provider or CAB to clarify any issues.
+The Department will write to the Provider advising the certification has been awarded or requesting further information within 10 business days of receipt of the Quality Principles Audit Report.
+Note The Department may reject Quality Principles Reports if the PRs are not appropriately addressed, and which could impact on the Provider's QAF Certification.
+Within an additional 10 business days from request Request for Additional information the Provider will be given 10 business days of receipt of the request to provide the additional information or documentation.
+The Department will review the additional information and/or documentation and write to the Provider advising the certification has been awarded within 10 business days of receipt of the information or documentation.
+Note Where minor or major Non-conformances have been identified, the Provider will need to send the Department

-During this process, the department may request further information in writing from the Provider or CAB to clarify any issues.
+During this process, the Department may request further information in writing from the Provider or CAB to clarify any issues.